shaneosullivan/JsTutor/courses/1 - Basics/2 - Draw A Happy Face/en.md

 ### 🌟 Your Challenge:

-Clear the code and try this on your own!
-Create variables for your age and your favorite number, then do some maths with them.
-Draw rectangles using the results - maybe make a building or a robot face!
+Fix the code to put the eyes and mouth on the happy face.
+Use `drawRect` to draw the mouth.